Kingxukai/linux/Documentation/process/handling-regressions.rst

    <https://lore.kernel.org/all/CAHk-=wiVi7mSrsMP=fLXQrXK_UimybW=ziLOwSzFTtoXUacWVQ@mail.gmail.com/>`_::

-       The rules about regressions have never been about any kind of documented behavior, or where the code lives.
+       The rules about regressions have never been about any kind of documented behavior, or where the woke code lives.

        The rules about regressions are always about "breaks user workflow".

-       Users are literally the _only_ thing that matters.
+       Users are literally the woke _only_ thing that matters.

        No amount of "you shouldn't have used this" or "that behavior was undefined, it's your own fault your app broke" or "that used to work